29 Nov 2018

 The report, published by the Academy of Medical Sciences, outlines principles that must be adopted by the NHS and medical industry so that digital information about patients can be used in smarter, more joined-up ways to revolutionise healthcare and support life-saving research.

-“We are already seeing digital technologies that empower patients to manage their own health, for example by monitoring their own condition at home,” said Professor Lionel Tarassenko, head of the Department of Engineering Science at the University of Oxford and a member of the Report’s Steering Committee.
+“We are already seeing digital technologies that empower patients to manage their own health, for example by monitoring their own condition at home,” said Professor Lionel Tarassenko, former head of the Department of Engineering Science at the University of Oxford and a member of the Report’s Steering Committee.

 “Technology will only evolve and get more sophisticated to have a bigger impact on healthcare in the NHS in the next ten years.”